Hopelezz/HopelezzBlog/src/pages/posts/3-startingAstro.md

 - [ ] Add a `Hire Me` page
 - [ ] Add a `404` page
 - [ ] Add a Dark Theme.
-  - [ ] Add a LeftSideBar button.
+- [ ] Searchbar for posts.
-  - [ ] Invert the colors and make everything Glow.
+  - Invert the colors and make everything Glow.
-- [ ] Fix the `Most Recent Posts` button on the LeftSideBar
+- [x] Fix the `Most Recent Posts` button on the LeftSideBar
 - [ ] Add a Search Feature to query the posts for keywords
 - [ ] Change the way `Lists` look
 - [ ] Change the way `Check Boxes` look